aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/converting-worksheet-to-image-using-imageorprint-options/_index.md

 ### **Creating a Template Workbook in Microsoft Excel**

 I created a new workbook in MS Excel and added some data in the first worksheet.
-Now, I will convert the template file’s worksheet “Sheet1” to an image file “SheetImage.tiff” and will apply different image options like horizontal and vertical resolutions, TiffCompression, etc.
+Now, I will convert the template file’s worksheet “Sheet1” to an image file “SheetImage.tiff” and will apply different image options like horizontal and vertical resolutions, TIFF compression, etc.

 ### **Download and Install Aspose.Cells**